resource-watch/data-pre-processing/foo_068_rw0_agro_ecological_zones/README.md

 ## Agro-Ecological Zones Dataset Pre-processing
-This file describes the data pre-processing that was done to [the GAEZv4 AEZ Classification by climate, soil, terrain, LC (57 classes)]({learn more link}) for [display on Resource Watch]({link to dataset's metadata page on Resource Watch}).
+This file describes the data pre-processing that was done to [the GAEZ v4 AEZ Classification by climate, soil, terrain, LC (57 classes)]({learn more link}) for [display on Resource Watch]({link to dataset's metadata page on Resource Watch}).

 The source provided the data in multiple TIFF files available for download via URL.
 The TIFFs show Agro-Ecological Zone classification for the world.

-Below, we describe the steps used to {describe how you changed the data, e.g., "combine shapefiles for each continent into one global table on Carto"}.

 Please see the [Python script]({link to Python script on Github}) for more details on this processing.